Saffron in Africa

 The story of red gold on the Black Continent does not have a long history.
 Most African countries, such as Egypt, Libya, and Kenya, have a small share of saffron consumption.
 Some of them, like Ghana, are unfamiliar with it.
 At first glance, this issue has an unpleasant image due to the high price and ceremonial status of saffron and its obvious contradiction with the living conditions of people in many African countries.
-But from another point of view, this makes Africa a pristine market for saffron.
+But from another point of view, this makes Africa a pristine market for saffron: Saffron in Africa.!

 In recent decades, even the soil and climate of parts of Africa have opened their arms to cultivate this legendary flower.
 Morocco and South Africa are finding their place among producers.
+But there are differengt types of saffron saffron like Super Negin Saffron, Pushal Saffron, Negin Saffron, Sargol Saffron and many others and the market of Saffron is globally expanding.

 Morocco